Hearing Disabilities - Fact Sheet

 Is it okay to depend on written notes?

 Written notes may work for a short visit, like getting a flu shot.
-But often, an interpreter or other assistance is important, so you can ask questions and get answers.
+But often, an interpreter or other access is important, so you can ask questions and get answers.

 Sign language interpreter